PETRA: Parallel End-to-end Training with Reversible Architectures

 \paragraph{Contributions.} Our contributions are as follows: \textbf{(1)} We introduce PETRA, a streamlined approach for parallelizing the training of reversible architectures.
-This method leverages a delayed, approximate inversion of activations during the backward pass, allowing for enhanced computational efficiency. \textbf{(2)} Our technique significantly reduces memory overhead by minimizing the necessity to store extensive computational graphs. \textbf{(3)} It enables the parallelization of forward and backward pass computations across multiple devices, effectively distributing the workload and reducing training time. \textbf{(4)} We validate the efficacy of PETRA through rigorous testing on benchmark datasets such as CIFAR-10, ImageNet-32, and ImageNet, where it demonstrates robust performance with minimal impact on accuracy. \textbf{(5)} Additionally, we provide a flexible reimplementation of the autograd system in PyTorch, specifically tailored for our experimental setup, which is available at \url{https://github.com/streethagore/PETRA}.
+This method leverages a delayed, approximate inversion of activations during the backward pass, allowing for enhanced computational efficiency. \textbf{(2)} Our technique significantly reduces memory overhead by minimizing the necessity to store extensive computational graphs. \textbf{(3)} It enables the parallelization of forward and backward pass computations across multiple devices, effectively distributing the workload and reducing training time. \textbf{(4)} We validate the efficacy of PETRA through rigorous testing on benchmark datasets such as CIFAR-10, ImageNet-32, and ImageNet, where it demonstrates robust performance with minimal impact on accuracy. \textbf{(5)} We observe a significant empirical throughput increase when using PETRA. \textbf{(6)} Additionally, we provide a flexible reimplementation of the autograd system in PyTorch, specifically tailored for our experimental setup, which is available at \url{https://github.com/stephane-rivaud/PETRA}.